 Building upon this flavor profile, a New Zealand Sauvignon Blanc with tart citrus notes would be a perfect match.
 Also, a semi-dry Rhine Valley Riesling with floral aromas and high acidity would wash down Chile Verde just fine to pair with Chili.

 A pale-colored chili may look boring, but don’t be fooled.
 Made with turkey or chicken and white kidney beans, it’s loaded with subtle and complex flavors.

 Depending on your mood, France’s Loire Valley offers both whites and reds that stand up to the spice without overpowering the subtle poultry flavors.
 For a red, try a Gamay—light in color and full of earthiness and berry flavors.
 For a white, try a Sancerre with its classic flavors of fruit, earth and minerals.

 However, a vegetarian recipe can truly recapture this essence with an assist from the perfect wine.
 Corn, cumin and black beans create a background for a bold, chewy red wine to shine.
 Try an Old Vines Zinfandel from Paso Robles or Amador County California to pair with this chili.

 Sitting on a bed of pasta, loaded with beans and topped with piles of cheese, this style of chili may aggrieve a true Texas Chili purist, but it is darn good.

-This ultimate Northern comfort food deserves an equally exceptional comfort wine, perhaps these flavors can come from Spain.
+This ultimate Northern comfort food deserves an equally exceptional comfort wine.
 For a red, try a Spanish Rioja, similar to Cabernet, but more mellow and fruity.
 For a white, try one of Spain’s best-kept secrets, an aged Verdejo from the Rueda region.
 Subtle in taste with a hint of toasted almonds, a Spanish Verdejo will complement all the spicy, cheesy goodness.
 Choose this wine to pair with this classic Cincinnati Chili.